ncampigotto/BECDM_LUISS_2023/Syllabus/Syllabus.md

 ## Student presentation

 Each group must choose a research paper to present.
-Each presentation should be roughly 10 minutes long and should outline the research questions and objectives of the study, the experimental design, and the results.
+Each presentation should be roughly 10 minutes long and should outline (1) the research questions and objectives of the study, (2) the experimental design, and (3) the results.

 The list of papers available for presentation is given below.
 Papers are assigned on a first come, first served basis.
 To be assigned a paper, go to [this spreadsheet](https://docs.google.com/spreadsheets/d/1nXle0We9WTz8DmncqyGHKRNjiqqXuXZ9uBjFY-FqQ_o/edit?usp=sharing) and write the name of your group next to the paper you would like to present.
 Papers numbered 1 to 6 will be presented during the sixth week of classes, while papers numbered 7 to 12 will be presented during the twelfth week.
 Note that these readings will **not** be assessed in the final exam.

-The presentation can be given by a single member of the group, by some of them, or by all of them, depending on what group members decide among themselves.
+The presentation can be given by a single member of the group, by some members or by all of them, depending on what group members decide among themselves.

 |       | **Paper**        |
 |:------|:------------------|